What is the B.C. Prince Rupert Gas Transmission (PRGT) Pipeline Project?

 Map of Previous PRGT Pipeline - TC Energy

-Price Rupert Gas Transmission Pipeline: Quick Facts
+Prince Rupert Gas Transmission Pipeline: Quick Facts

 • B.C.
 Environmental Assessment Office (BCEAO) granted EAC five-year extension in 2019 [3]

-PRGT Pipeline Approved, Not Built
+PRGT Pipeline Approved, Under Construction

 “…As you know, our nation entered into an agreement with PRGT back in 2014 for the construction of the PRGT pipeline through our territories.
-By becoming a project owner, our Nation will be able to ensure this project creates even greater benefits for our people and for indigenous communities right along the right-of-way.
+By becoming a project owner, our Nation will be able to ensure this project creates even greater benefits for our people and for Indigenous communities right along the right-of-way.
 This means more training, more priority hiring, more contracts and procurement for our workers and businesses, and more investment in our Nation.
 It is a historic development, and an opportunity for us to create a better quality of life for our children and grandchildren here in the Nass – and for First Nations all along the pipeline route.”

 “The Nisga’a Nation’s long-standing objectives have been to play a greater role in the major projects within our territories to ensure we are maximizing the upside for our people and minimizing any impacts.
 This acquisition will give us unprecedented opportunity to ensure this project proceeds in a way that properly reflects our values and protects what we most cherish.”

-“Together with the Ksi Lisims LNG project, we are working towards successfully developing the infrastructure necessary to provide the world with the lowest emissions LNG anywhere.
-LNG which is necessary for the continued global transition to a low carbon economy.”
+“Together with the Ksi Lisims LNG project, we are working towards successfully developing the infrastructure necessary to provide the world with...
+LNG...”

 Cancelled LNG Projects